SravaniMuddada/Kalman-Filter/README.md

 3. Simulate the process and noisy measurements.
 4. Apply the Kalman filter equations iteratively to estimate the states.
 5. Compare the estimated states with true values to evaluate performance.
+## References
+1. Kalman, R.E.
+"A New Approach to Linear Filtering and Prediction Problems," Journal of Basic Engineering, 1960.
+2. MATLAB documentation and resources.